 You can also integrate other neutrals into this outfit, like a camel-colored coat or a colorful bag, but all-black always works.

 Athleisure at Its Best

-Leggings used to be reserved only for working out — and believe it or not, some people still use leggings for that purpose.
+Leggings used to be reserved only for working out — and believe it or not, some still use them for that purpose.

-Sneakers make the ideal foundation for the outfit, and again, you can be as colorful as you like.
+Sneakers make the outfit’s ideal foundation; again, you can be as colorful as you like.

-On top, a tunic shirt offers full coverage as well as flattering draping.
+On top, a tunic shirt offers full coverage and flattering draping.